vmware-archive/pymadlib/README.md

 1. K-Means
 1. LDA

 Refer [MADlib User Docs](http://doc.madlib.net/v0.5/ ) for MADlib's user documentation.
+Please note that PyMADlib as of now is only compatible with MADlib v0.5.
+You can obtain MADlib v0.5 from [MADlib v0.5](https://github.com/madlib/madlib/archive/v0.5.tar.gz).
+We might add support to more recent versions of MADlib depending on adoption rate.
+Please email me if you have a strong case for an upgrade.

 ## Dependencies